ClusterLabs/fence-agents/doc/fa-dev-guide.md

         device_opt = [ ..., "method" ]
 ...
         all_opt["method"]["help"] = "-m, --method=[method]          Method to fence (onoff|cycle) (Default: onoff)\n" \
                                     "WARNING!
-This fence agent might report success before the node is powered off. " \
+This fence agent might report success before the node is powered off, when cycle method is used. " \
                                     "You should use -m/method onoff if your fence device works correctly with that option."
 ...
         result = fence_action(None, options, set_power_status, get_power_status, None, reboot_cycle)